Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

+In the following discussion, as a slight abuse of terminology, we refer to the `depth' of the $CCZ$ circuit and the maximum degree of any physical qubit -- i.e the number of $CCZ$ gates a qubit is involved in -- interchangeably.
+Indeed the maximum degree is the relevant quantity that controls the spread of errors between physical qubits of the code-blocks.
+The minimal depth for scheduling the gates in the circuit is upper bounded by a small constant factor of the degree (see \cref{sec::cup}) \cite{obszarski2017edge}.

+The $4-2-2$ type tricycle codes which satisfy the conditions of the symmetric triple cup-product generically host depth $8$ $CCZ$ circuits.
+Similarly, the $4-4-2$ codes have depth $16$ or depth $32$ circuits, and the $4-4-4$ codes have depth $12$, $64$, or $128$ depth circuits.
+We explain the choices made in the code-construction that lead to these circuit depths in \cref{sec::cup}.

+In addition to the symmetric triple cup-product framework, we introduce a more general formalism for constructing valid $f_{CCZ}$ functions on balanced-product quantum codes \cite{breuckmann2021balanced} that is amenable to an extensive numerical search method for codes with block-lenghts of a few hundred qubits -- see \cref{sec::numerical_ccz} for details.
+Using this numerical method, we are able to find additional $4-4-4$ tricycle codes with better rates and distances along with shorter-depth physical $CCZ$ circuits than those that result from the cup-product formalism -- we give two examples of such $4-4-4$ codes in \cref{table::all_codes}, while we leave a more thorough exploration of this method for future work.

+The physical qubits of each tricycle code-block can be naturally partitioned into three sectors in accordance with block structure of the parity-check matrices in \cref{eq::parity_check_mats}.
+The code-space preserving $CCZ$ circuits always act across sectors of the three code-blocks, as illustrated in \cref{fig:CCZ_connectivity}.
 The logical action of a transversal $CCZ$ circuit is derived by restricting $f_{CCZ}$ to the logical subspace, using representatives of logical $X$ operators for each block.
 This produces logical $\overline{CCZ}$ gates between triples of logical qubits whenever $f_{CCZ}(l_1^i, l_2^j, l_3^k) = 1$, where $\{l_1^i\}_{i=1\cdots k}$ are a representative basis set of logical $X$ operators of the first code-block, with $\{l_2^j\}$ and $\{l_3^k\}$ defined similarly.
 The resulting state, obtained by applying the logical circuit to $\overline{\ket{+,+,+}}^{\otimes K}$, defines a \textit{hypergraph magic state}~\cite{zhu2025topological, chen2024magic}, with vertices as logical qubits and hyperedges as $\overline{CCZ}$ gates.
 Recent work studies such hypergraph magic states, arguing that they can contain a large amount of magic and can be classically hard to simulate \cite{chen2024magic}.